-The Clinical School Officer provides a high level of administrative support to the Director of Medical Student Education, Clinical Sub Dean, Clinical Supervisors and the Clinical School Coordinator in the delivery of the University of Melbourne Doctor of Medicine (MD) at the St Vincent's Clinical School (SVCS).
-The Clinical School Officer is part of a small team who will share teaching and learning portfolios for delivery of the Doctor of Medicine (MD), at the SVCS.
-The team is required to work collaboratively to deliver a range of functions contributing to the effective delivery of student teaching and learning responsibilities within the SVCS.
-All team members perform important administrative duties and provide leadership and support within their team.
+The Clinical School Officer provides a high level of administrative support to the Director of Medical Education, Deputy Director, Clinical Sub Deans, Clinical Supervisors and the Clinical School Coordinator in the delivery of the University of Melbourne Doctor of Medicine (MD) program at the Royal Melbourne Hospital (RMH) Clinical School.
+The Clinical School Officer is part of a small team who will share teaching and learning portfolios for the delivery of the Doctor of Medicine (MD), at the RMH Clinical School.
+The team is required to work collaboratively to deliver a range of functions contributing to the effective delivery of student teaching and learning responsibilities within the Clinical School.
+All team members perform important administrative duties and provide advice and support within the various portfolios.

 The position operates within a highly complex environment and is broad in scope.
-It requires a high degree of teamwork, an ability to prioritise and be student focused to deal with the range of functions and tasks involved in student and program administration for the MD program at the SVCS.
-Under supervision and direction, the position is responsible for delivering quality service to a range of stakeholders, including current and prospective students, academic staff, clinicians and professional staff at affiliated clinical sites.
+It requires a high degree of teamwork and initiative, a proven ability to prioritise and coordinate several competing demands and be student focused across a range of functions and tasks involved in student and program administration for the MD program.

+Under supervision and direction, the position is responsible for delivering quality services to a range of stakeholders, including current and prospective students, academic staff, clinicians and professional staff at affiliated clinical sites.
 The incumbent is required to display cooperative and collaborative behaviour in working with others and actively and consciously contribute to a harmonious working environment.

-This position reports to the SVCS Coordinator but is an integral part of the Department of Medical Education.
+This position reports to the RMH Clinical School Coordinator and is an integral part of the Department of Medical Education.